Affirm Your Beauty

 Write them Out

-• Write out an affirmation 10 or 20 times in succession, really thinking about the words as you write them.
-Change the affirmation as you go along if you think of better ways to say it.
+• Write out an affirmation 10 or 20 times in succession and really think about the words as you write them.
+Change the affirmation as you go along if you find a better way to say it.

 • Write or type out affirmations and past them up in various places around your house or at your job as reminders.
-Good places are: on the refrigerator, your phone, your mirror, your desk, over your bed, on the dining table.
+Good places to post them: on the refrigerator, your phone, your mirror, your desktop, over your bed, on the dining table.

 Invite a Friend to Help